 "The series began," explains Frances, "with a picture in my head of a man trapped behind a high wall, unable to return home.
 Someone needed to discover who and where he was.
 Along came Kate Shackleton, sleuth extraordinaire.
 She stepped from our family album like the genie summoned from the lamp."

 Click any cover to read more about that novel, or click here to learn more about Kate and the series as a whole.
-(The first two of the series have so far been published in the US, and the others will follow).
+(The first three of the series are now published in the US, and others will follow).

 And make sure you visit Frances's blog for the latest from her in her own words!